-Trip to the Blue Lagoon should be at the top of your must-experience list when visiting Croatia.
-A visit here will put you in an exotic paradise that looks as if it was stolen from the Caribbean, with stunning translucent turquoise waters, a sandy seabed, and pristine white pebble beach.
+Trip from Split to the Blue Lagoon should be at the top of your must-experience list when visiting Croatia.
+A visit here will put you in an exotic paradise that looks as if it was stolen from the Caribbean, with stunning translucent turquoise waters, a sandy seabed, and a pristine white pebble beach.

 The shallow lagoon sits between the south-east coast of Drvenik Veliki island and two small islands, just off the coast from the medieval town of Trogir near Split.
 It’s in the middle of the Dalmatian archipelago northwest of island Solta, and as it’s protected from the elements by other islands, the water is usually calm and remarkably clear, allowing one to marvel at all sorts of fish and other marine life that inhabit the Adriatic.